AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/m-metric-type-alloc.md

 ## How linear allocation works

-[Attribution IQ](/help/analyze/analysis-workspace/attribution/overview.md) is how allocation models in calculated metrics are evaluated.
+[Attribution](/help/analyze/analysis-workspace/attribution/overview.md) is how allocation models in calculated metrics are evaluated.

 For a full list of non-default attribution models and lookback windows supported, see [Attribution models and lookback windows](/help/analyze/analysis-workspace/attribution/models.md).